 Transboundary biodiversity conservation

-In 2017, we were working together for the first time with Ukrainian, Romian and Moldovan partners in the DAAD-funded project "Transboundary cooperation for ecosystem-based sustainable development as contribution to conflict prevention in Eastern Europe", which in 2018 was followed by the project "Sustainably securing relevant ecosystem services through international cooperation as a contribution to conflict prevention and regional stabilisation in Eastern Europe".
+In 2017, CEEM worked together for the first time with Ukrainian, Romian and Moldovan partners in the DAAD-funded project "Transboundary cooperation for ecosystem-based sustainable development as contribution to conflict prevention in Eastern Europe", which in 2018 was followed by the project "Sustainably securing relevant ecosystem services through international cooperation as a contribution to conflict prevention and regional stabilisation in Eastern Europe".
 In 2019, this cooperative process continues in the course of the project: "Transboundary Cooperation in Teaching and Practice".

 CEEM has been active in the Balkan area since 2013.
 Together with partner universities from Shkodra, Tirana, Prishtina and Podgorica cooperative transboundary learning opportunities were developed to support ecosystem management and transboundary conservation.
 One core activity was the provision of an international course "Adaptive Conservation Management in the transboundary Bjeshket e Nemuna/Prokletije Mountain Area".
 In 2016, activities continued, among others, with staff exchange.
 Lecturers from Albania, Kosovo and Macedonia participated in a block module on "Adaptive Conservation Site Management" provided in Eberswalde.
 Theereafter, fruitful cooperation with the partners has been consolidated since 2017 with the implementation of an annual summer school for students and teaching staff.
 In addition to deepening experiences with the Open Stadards for the Practise of Conservation, the project activities more and more focused on the consideration of UNESCO Biosphere Reserves as model areas for sustainable ecosystem management: